 The main prerequisite for all judgments to be enforced is that the relief granted is clearly stated.

 Regarding default judgments, the right to be heard is safeguarded by the Austrian courts, both under Brussels I recast and under Austrian law.
-Pursuant to Section 408 EA, if the defendant was not provided with sufficient opportunity to participate in the proceedings which gave rise to the judgment due to procedural irregularities, Austrian courts may refuse recognition and enforcement of the judgment.
+Pursuant to Section 408 of the EA, if the defendant was not provided with sufficient opportunity to participate in the proceedings that gave rise to the judgment due to procedural irregularities, Austrian courts may refuse recognition and enforcement of the judgment.

 Brussels I recast further provides a stricter regime for interim measures than for final judgments, requiring, in particular, that the court issuing an interim relief also be competent for the main proceedings.
-However, if this requirement is met, Brussel I recast permits enforcement also of ex parte interim measures, provided the decision has been served on the defendant(s) before enforcement.
-Outside of the regime of Brussels I recast, ex parte interim orders are generally not enforceable in Austria.
+However, if this requirement is met, Brussels I recast also permits the enforcement of ex parte interim measures, provided the decision has been served on the defendant(s) before enforcement.
+Outside the regime of Brussels I recast, ex parte interim orders are generally not enforceable in Austria.

-One further point to note is that Austrian law does not have an instrument equivalent to punitive damages and, accordingly, will not enforce a judgment (or that part of judgment) awarding such damages.
+Austrian law does not have an instrument equivalent to punitive damages and, accordingly, will not enforce a judgment (or that part of a judgment) awarding such damages.

 Enforcing Contested EU Judgments